 rel=”Author” is a new tag introduced by Google in conjunction is with rel=”me” tag to help Google determine who is producing content on the internet.

-We’ll see how this improves rankings, if nothing else it should improve the standing of individual bloggers and create more of a brand around individuals.
+We’ll see how this improves rankings.
+But, if nothing else, it should enhance the standing of individual bloggers and create more of a brand around individuals.

-For those of you who want to get in early visit: http://www.google.com/support/webmasters/bin/answer.py?answer=1229920 this is still in trial mode at the moment and Google are looking for people to take it up relatively early so they can test the system.
+This is still in trial mode, and Google is looking for people to take it up relatively early so they can test the system.

 If you want to learn more about Google, give us a call.
 We would love to talk to you.
 Email, email@example.com phone tel:016170620012